boshkins/pelopia/doc/HLD.md

 ####Full text search

-For each term in a tokenized full text query, calculate its WEIGHT:
+For each term in a *normalized* full text query, calculate its WEIGHT:

 Term Frequency: